paulehoffman/dns-delegation/charter.md

 # Deliverables

-TODO: less limitation just between signaling between the parent and resolver

 TODO: consider a ramifications/etc document as a deliverable, how it will be developed and deployed

-- A document listing the consensus-derived requirements for a new signaling mechanism between a parent and a resolver about communication parameters available for communicating with a delegated child.
+- A document listing the consensus-derived requirements for a new signaling mechanism for parents to return additional information and communication parameters available when communicating with a delegated child.
 This is expected to be published as an Informational RFC.

 - A document listing options or mechanisms for a parent zone operator to assemble the necessary information that permits it to authoritatively serve delegation information.